ozgencmardi/portfolio-react/README.md

 1. Clone/Download the repo.
 2. Navigate to the project directory and run `npm install` to install the necessary dependencies.
+3. Navigate to the project directory and run `npm install @material-ui/core` to install the Material UI.

 ## Usage